Niagara Falls Is An Easy Day Trip From Toronto

 The Niagara area is an easy day trip from Toronto.
 We live on the west side of the city and with no traffic we can be in Niagara in about an hour.
 This means we can visit on a regular basis and don’t need to cram everything into one day.
 Niagara Falls is the big attraction.
 The Horseshoe Falls are magnificent and one of the top attractions in the world.
 There are so many things to do in Niagara Falls in addition to seeing the falls.
 If you visit Niagara Falls, Niagara on the Lake (or NOTL for locals) is a great little town to visit.
 And there is much to see on the Niagara Parkway that joins the two towns.

-You can visit from Toronto or stay in a hotel.
+You can visit from Toronto or stay in a great hotel with a view of the Falls.
 There are a wide range of accommodations.
 You can stay at a big brand hotel or one of the many B&Bs in either Niagara Falls or NOTL.
 At one time, Niagara Falls was a major honeymoon destination and you can still find hotels with heart shaped beds and tubs.
 There are so many things to do in Niagara Falls and the surrounding area that you will need more than one day!

 1) Enjoy The Beauty Of The Waterfalls